 Les Médiums Littéraires

 Ann-Marie Hansen a.k.a.
-Charles 'The Spleen' Baudelaire has been developing her telekinetic techniques since uncovering an unusually affective affinity, that is to say one of the trans-substantive type and apparently reciprocated, with the renowned 19th century French poet Charles Baudelaire.
-This so-called happy coincidence coincided with her convincing but unconventional start in the study of the melancholic sub-category that is 'spleen' as a major thematic element in French literature.
-This inspired relationship could not but be proven both productive and worth protecting.
+Charles 'The Spleen' Baudelaire has been developing her telekinetic techniques since uncovering an unusually affective affinity, that is to say one of the trans- type and apparently reciprocated, with the renowned 19th century French poet Charles Baudelaire.
+This so-called happy coincidence coincided with her convincing but unconventional start in the study of melancholy as a major thematic element in French literature.
+Now specializing in the historical development of the melancholic sub-category that is 'spleen', this inspired relationship could not but be proven both productive and worth protecting.

 It is thus through thinking communication with the spirit of the great melancholic (the original Baudelaire), who would oft have worked with moody candlelight cast by a lonely wick, that she aspires to aid in influencing the innermost indigo of the famous flame during the upcoming world championship matches.
 Charles long being freed from his fleshly form is able to aptly affect such cross- forces as the fiery flickering of candlelight, all that remains is for this capacity to be called into concentrated action by our magnificent 'médium littéraire'.